 In the long run, this state of affairs has increased the already tremendous pressure on different healthcare resources that are available to the people.
 Of course, the burden has fallen on the doctors and their support staff.

-Apart from that, it is important to note that today we have increasingly more stringent requirements regarding compliance issues for all medical facilities.
+Apart from that, it is important to note that today we have increasingly more stringent requirements.
 The sheer amount of paperwork that goes into the treatment of even a single patient is mind-boggling.
 This additional work is often divided among the nurses, staff workers, personal attendants, and doctors who treat the patients on an everyday basis.

 Here, voice recognition technology is finally able to make its mark.
 It is an extremely convenient method of transcribing notes, denoting the different stages of a patient’s treatment program.

 This way, doctors and nurses can easily cut down their excess workload to a considerable extent.
 Just by dictating their notes instead of jotting them down for their clerical staff to interpret and file away.
 On the contrary, they will be free to do what they are supposed to do.
 That is, spend more time taking care of their patients.